 The Code of Cremation Practice was formulated by the Federation of Burial and Cremation Authorities to set the ethical standards required for the cremation of human remains.
 So important are these standards that observance of the Code is a condition of membership of the Federation.
 A downloadable copy of the FBCA Code of Cremation Practise is available here.

-The greatest care must be taken in the appointment of members of the Crematorium staff, any of whom may, by conduct or demeanour, detract from the atmosphere of reverence which it is endeavoured to create.
-All staff employed in the operation of cremators must be suitably trained in the technical and ethical procedures and certificated as specified Process Guidance Note 5/2 or any subsequent Guidance that mys be issued by the relevant Government Department.
+The greatest care must be taken to appoint members of the Crematorium staff who act with respect and do not detract from the atmosphere of reverence which the crematorium has endeavoured to create.
+All staff employed in the operation of cremators must be suitably trained in the technical and ethical procedures and certified as specified in Process Guidance Note 5/2 (12) or any subsequent Guidance that may be issued by the relevant Government Department.

 3. Prior To Committal:

-A coffin and its contents brought to the Crematorium, whether for a service prior to cremation, a planned cremation without a service or for a service prior to burial shall be brought into the Crematorium building via the main entrance.
-If the coffin and its contents are to be cremated, then the coffin shall be placed onto the catafalque and transferred to the crematory in the normal way.
+A coffin and its contents brought to the Crematorium, whether for a service prior to cremation, a planned cremation without a service or for a service prior to burial, shall be brought into the Crematorium building through an appropriate entrance*.
+If the coffin and its contents are to be cremated, the coffin shall be transferred directly to the crematory in the normal way.
 If the service is not to take place immediately, the coffin and its contents shall be placed on the catafalque, transferred to the crematory and then placed in secure and sanitary storage within the building.
 If the coffin is to be removed from the building following a service prior to burial, it may be placed on trestles to allow easy removal at the end of the service.

 4. After Committal: